Silent agents affected by legislation: from an insufficient knowledge base to inclusive solutions

 An additional goal is the development of LAWRADAR (Lakitutka): an open web application that aggregates public law drafting material in an open access repository.
 We use LAWRADAR as a tool to help implement the research project, and further to assist those interested in law-making.

-SILE is a joint project between the University of Helsinki, the University of Turku, the University of Lapland, the Finnish Institute for Health and Welfare, and Frisky Anjoy Oy.
+SILE is a joint project between the University of Helsinki, the University of Turku, the Finnish Institute for Health and Welfare, and Frisky Anjoy Oy.
 SILE includes social scientists (sociology, social policy, political research), legal scientists (sociology of law, public law), and animal welfare researchers.
 The research is funded by the Strategic Research Council, which operates in connection with the Academy of Finland.
 See Research Group for more details.

 Our partners include silent agents and their representative organisations, various public authorities, the ministries responsible for drafting laws, and academic scholars.
 We also welcome anyone with an interest in participating in the project.
 The aim is to cooperatively develop methods for improving the realisation of rights, the positions, and well-being of silent agents in the drafting of legislation.
 We organise workshops, Breaking the Silence events, and other joint activities.
 We rely on the help of all our partners to carry out effective research and make an impact.